grahamers/shared_ptr/README.md

 # shared_ptr
 Implementation of shared pointer.
-Incomplete but illustrates key aspects of shared_ptr functionality.
+Illustrates key aspects of shared_ptr functionality.

 There are a variety of items not included (time constraints) however the following are included;